Professional

 MR 1.1

 L must act Competently, exercise and provide Legal Knowledge, Skill, Thoroughness and Preparation as Reasonably necessary.
-Factors are Relative complexity and Specialized Nature of the matter, L’s general Experience, Training, Expertise in the Field, and Whether feasible to refer the matter to, or associate/consult w/ L of established competence in that Field.
+Factors are Relative complexity and Specialized Nature ofthe matter, L’s general Experience, Training, Expertise in the Field, and Whether feasible to refer the matter to, or associate/consult w/ L of established competence in that Field.

 * No special training is required beyond Analysis of Precedent, identification of issues, evaluation of evidence and legal drafting.